Fermanagh Lakeland Forum

 • Dynamic thermal modelling

-Enniskillen is home to the world’s first Passivhaus Premium educational facility, and Fermanagh & Omagh District Council have set an ambitious goal for this project to also achieve Passivhaus certification.
-Once completed, it’s anticipated that this will be the first Passivhaus leisure centre on the island of Ireland.
+Enniskillen is already home to the world’s first Passivhaus Premium educational facility, and Fermanagh & Omagh District Council have set an ambitious goal for this project to also achieve Passivhaus certification.
+Once completed, it’s anticipated that this will be the first Passivhaus leisure centre in Ireland.

 Key sustainable features include: